Updated February 10, 2023

 I don’t often buy needlepoint kits, but when I do, I buy them because I like the picture of the project on the cover and I want to stitch it.
 That one.
 Right now.
 I do not need to add one thing.

-That’s the point of a kit isn’t it?
+That’s the point of a kit, isn’t it?
 Grab and go?

-And in the instructions, this step was fobbed off with a comment that overstitching or beads could be added.
+In the instructions, this step was fobbed off with a comment that overstitching or beads could be added.

-Nothing about the thread to use, nothing about where or how to do the overstitching (I guess we could look at the picture, but they didn’t even bother to say that), nothing about where to put the beads which can barely be seen in the corner of a second one of the piece seen at the top of the picture of the project that caused me to buy the kit in the first place.
+Nothing about the thread to use, nothing about where or how to do the overstitching (I guess we could look at the picture, but they didn’t even bother to say that), nothing about where to put the beads, which can barely be seen in the corner of a second picture of the piece seen at the top of the picture of the project that caused me to buy the kit in the first place.

-To their, very slight credit, they do say inside the gold thread isn’t included, (so they noticed?).
+To their, very slight, credit, they do say inside the gold thread isn’t included, (so they noticed?).
 But you only find this out after you have bought the kit and opened it, so you can’t return it since it isn’t even in a resealable bag, if you had a shop that would take it back.

 Then I sat down to read the instructions for the project that I had.
-The picture on the cover shows a squAre made up of 25 Scotch Stitches, arranged in an alternating pattern, that;s just fine.
-BUT the chart shows 30 Scotch Stitches, still alternating.
-But the instructions tell you to alter the direction of the stitch every second stitch which does not give you the results which were charted or pictured.
+The picture on the cover shows a square made up of 25 Scotch Stitches, arranged in an alternating pattern, that’s just fine.
+But the chart shows 30 Scotch Stitches, still alternating.
+But the instructions tell you to alter the direction of the stitch every second stitch, which does not give you the results which were charted or pictured.